What should I expect during my first massage therapy visit?

 - Sometimes it happens.
 It's no big deal!
 Yet, most men avoid massage for fear this will happen to them.
 Or, they get a massage but are unable to relax because of this fear.
 But there is no reason to be embarrassed.

 - Sometimes men get an erection during a non-sexual, therapeutic, full body massage.
 Touch administered to any part of the body can activate the parasympathetic nervous system, which can result in a partial or complete erection.

 - An educated, professional massage therapist understands this and it will not be an issue for him/her.
 If you are still concerned, I recommend wearing more fitted underwear (briefs or boxer briefs) which provide more support than traditional boxers.

 - Note: If the therapist feels that the session has turned sexual for the client, male or female, he/she may stop the session to clarify the client's intent, and may decide to end the session immediately.

 - Our services are by appointment only.
-We accept cash or credit card as payment for services.
+We accept cash, check, or credit card as payment for services.